Foundation-Devices/passport-firmware/DEVELOPMENT.md

 These commands do the following:

 - Stop execution of code on the MCU
-- Write part 0 of the firmware to flash at address 0x8000000
+- Write the firmware to flash at address 0x8000000
-- Write part 1 of the firmware to flash at address 0x8040000
 - Reset the MCU and start executing code at address 0x8000000

 ### RShell Window